 As a roofer you want to provide a premium service, but you need to be able to convince people to part with their money to hire you.
 It’s common for sales to get a bad rap, with roofers not wanting to put the ‘hard sell’ on their customers.
 Thankfully, sales isn’t about being pushy or aggressive.

-Sales is about understanding your customer’s problems and selling them a solution.
+Roofing sales is about understanding your customer’s problems and selling them a solution.

 To change your sales approach you should look to act as an advisor whether you’re on the phone or on-site providing a new roof estimate.
 If your prospect has questions, answer them honestly – even if the answer doesn’t link to your business.